How Long Do Dental Fillings Last?

 Conclusion

 Dental fillings help save teeth from decay and infection.
 Depending on the type of filling material used, fillings can last from 5-20 years or longer with good care.
-Regular dental check-ups are necessary for detecting cavities and ensuring your existing dental fillings are healthy.
-Contact your dentist today to schedule an appointment for personalized advice and treatment.
+A well-maintained filling not only enhances your smile but also supports overall health by retaining the functionality of your natural teeth for as long as possible.